 The sloth is the slowest mammal in the whole world.
-It is so inactive that algae grows on its fur.
+It is so inactive that algae grow on its fur.
 We have listed down complete Sloth Facts for Kids that will help you in learning all about Sloths.
-You are going to learn about its scientific name & classification, evolution, appearance, physical features, physical abilities, diet, habitat, lifespan, reproduction, babies, behavior, adaptations, food chain, ecological role, endangerment, population, predators and many other interesting facts about Sloths.
+You are going to learn about its scientific name & classification, evolution, appearance, physical features, physical abilities, diet, habitat, lifespan, reproduction, babies, behavior, adaptations, food chain, ecological role, endangerment, population, predators, and many other interesting facts about Sloths.

-Sloths Facts For Kids
+Sloth Facts For Kids

 What Is A Sloth